da4asandbox/modules-css/historicizing-data/lesson-1.md

 ## Discussion: "Collect, Analyze, Imagine, Teach" {#discussion}

 ### Defining Concepts
-- In small groups, try to come up with a working definition of the following concepts from in your own words
+- **In small groups:** try to come up with a working definition of the following concepts from in your own words
     - Counterdata
     - "The Pitfalls of Proof"
     - Data Ethics vs. Data Justice
-- Do you think the distinction between "data ethics" vs. "data justice" is a useful one?
-- Can you think of other examples of "counterdata" that weren't mentioned in this chapter?
+- **As a whole class:** each group share your working definition and the instructor should write these definitions on the board.
+Other groups should add to these definitions or ask for clarifications as needed.

 ### Applying Concepts
 - Look around the classroom.
-Take 5 minutes to brainstorm as many ideas as you can for kinds of data you might try and collect about what you see.
+Brainstorm as many ideas as you can for kinds of data you might try and collect about what you see.
 Ex.
 "We could count the number of people wearing glasses."
-- Each person share *one idea* with your group members.
-- As a group, choose one idea.
+- As a group, choose one of your ideas.
-- Try to apply some of the concepts discussed above in "Collect, Analyze, Imagine, Teach" to the idea:
+- Try to apply the three concepts (Counterdata, “The Perils of Proof,” and Data Ethics vs. Data Justice) you defined from "Collect, Analyze, Imagine, Teach":
-    - Negative: How would you irresponsibly collect this data?
+    - Negative: How would you irresponsibly collect your chosen data?
 How might that data get misused?
-    - Positive: How would you collect this data in a way that follows the principles of this chapter?
+    - Positive: How would you collect this data in a way that follows one or more of the three concepts defined above?

 > ***Instructor Note:***
 > Some additional discussion questions based on the readings: